duckduckgo/BrowserServicesKit/Sources/Networking/README.md

 ## v1 (Legacy)

-Not to be used, maintained only for backward compatibility
+Not to be used.
+All V1 public functions have been deprecated and maintained only for backward compatibility.